The Fourth Choir - London LGBT Choir

 Administrative work outside of meetings may take up to 5 hours per week.

 All trustees perform their role in a voluntary capacity with no remuneration.
 Costs incurred as part of the role, such as travel expenses, may be reimbursed by the choir on agreement in advance.
-Software required to fulfil any duties as a trustee will be provided by the choir.
+Software and materials required to fulfil any duties as a trustee will be provided by the choir.

-Given the focus on long-term development of the choir, we would like applications from individuals with an interest in volunteering as a Trustee for a period of 3 years or more.
+With the focus on long-term development of the choir, we would like applications from individuals with an interest in volunteering as a Trustee for a period of 3 years or more.

 More about the Choir